USCGC BEAR (WMEC 901) is a 270-foot, medium endurance cutter homeported in one of America’s Coast Guard cities, Portsmouth, Virginia!

 The fasces with trident symbolizes broad law enforcement through an aggressive patrol presence and successful interdictions.
 It recalls the conservation of fisheries and other living marine resources for future generations, the protection of our boarders from illegal alien migration and the interdiction of drugs and other contraband.
 The open hand represents search and rescue operations and the award of the Humanitarian Service Medal in recognition of these services.
-Special Operations Achievements are also recalled.
+Special operations achievements are also recalled.

 The laurel wreath symbolizes further awards of honors, including multiple Coast Guard Unit Commendation awards and Coast Guard Meritorious Unit Commendation awards.
-It also denotes honorable service of the first BEAR (AG-29) and the highest standards of continued devotion to duty of the USCGC BEAR (WMEC 901).
+It also denotes honorable service of the first BEAR (AG-29) and the highest standards of continued devotion to duty of the modern USCGC BEAR (WMEC 901).

 Surrounding the shield, the bipartite scroll reads “SUMMA POTENTIA PER FACILITATEM,” meaning – “Greater Strength Through Versatility.”
 This motto emphasizes BEAR’s multi-mission ability.